Effects of galactic magnetic field on the UHECR correlation studies with starburst galaxies: Introduction

-In this study, we investigate the GMF bias in the previous studies applying a commonly-used GMF model \citep{Jansson2012a,Jansson2012b}.
-We generate the mock event datasets assuming the true parameters $(f_{\rm ani}^{\rm true},\theta^{\rm true})$ with consideration of coherent deflection by the GMF and a mass assumption (single-mass assumption with an all-particle energy spectrum based on \cite{Tsunesada2017} and a mixed-mass spectrum assumption proposed in \cite{Heinze2019}).
-We applied a maximum-likelihood analysis to the mock events in the same manner as the previous studies.
-In order to investigate the bias in the analysis, we fix the source model as the SBG model following the previous studies \citep{Aab2018,Abbasi2018}.
+In this study, we investigate the GMF bias in previous studies applying a commonly-used GMF model \citep{Jansson2012a, Jansson2012b} by means of Monte Carlo (MC) simulations.
+We generate mock event datasets assuming the true parameters $(f_{\rm ani}^{\rm true},\theta^{\rm true})$ taking into account coherent deflections by the GMF and a mass model (a mixed-mass spectrum model proposed in \cite{Heinze2019}).
+For some samples of mock events, we demonstrate that the event arrival directions are apparently displaced from the real source directions.
+The size of the displacements strongly depends on the direction of the sky and the rigidity.
+Then, we applied a maximum-likelihood analysis to the mock events in the same manner as the previous studies.
+In order to focus on the bias in the previous analysis \citep{Aab2018, Abbasi2018}, we fix the source flux model to be the SBG model.
+Based on the analyses of the mock datasets, we discuss the biases in the parameter estimation separately in the northern, southern, and all-sky regions.
 We also develop an analysis technique to reduce the GMF bias.